Using Workflows to Schedule Jobs

 - Schedule workflows for jobs that should only run periodically.

-- Fan-out to run multiple jobs in parallel for efficient version testing.
+- Fan-out to run multiple jobs concurrently for efficient version testing.

 - Fan-in to quickly deploy to multiple platforms.